A Unit-linked Non-Participating Individual Life Savings Insurance Plan

 As the name indicates, equity funds in ULIPs invest primarily in the equity market.
 This involves investing in listed equity stocks.
 Depending on the kind of stocks they invest in, equity ULIP funds can further be categorized as small-cap, mid-cap, or large-cap funds.
 The primary objective of equity funds is capital appreciation, since the market-linked returns associated with equity stocks can prove to be on the higher side over the long term.

-However, you also need to remember that equity funds typically carry a higher level of risk than other kinds of ULIP funds.
-So, these funds are suitable for investors who possess a high risk appetite.
-By taking on a higher level of risk, you increase the possibility of earning higher returns, since equity funds follow a high risk high reward approach.
+However, you also need to remember that equity funds typically carry a higher level of risk than other kinds of ULIP funds, as the returns are market-linked.

 Debt funds invest in the debt market, which includes a wide range of debt-based securities such as government securities, corporate bonds, and a wide range of other fixed income instruments.
 As you may have guessed, the possibility of earning a fixed income over the foreseeable future brings down the risk associated with the investment.
 This is why debt funds carry a lower level of risk.